 Once everything comes together into a smooth puree – and this can be done easily in a food processor or a blender – the mixture can be poured into shallow dish and placed into the freezer.
 I stir my granitas every 20-30 minutes as they freeze, to spread out the ice crystals as they form.
 This helps aerate the granita so that it is easier to scrape and serve.
 If you don’t mind putting a little elbow grease into your scraping, you can allow the mixture to freeze solid, then use a sharp spoon to scrape the granita into crystals when you’re ready to serve it.
 It will depend on your freezer and how deep your dish is, but it typically takes about two or three hours or so to freeze the granita.

 You’re going to get the best results from this recipe if you start with a really good melon, of course, but turning an average melon into granita is a fabulous way to improve it.
 If your melon is on the bland side when you start, add an extra pinch of salt or a few extra tablespoonfuls of sugar.
 Serve this dessert at the end of any summer meal!
 You can also top it with a shot of rum or splash of champagne to turn it into a summery cocktail!

 1/4 tsp salt

 Combine all ingredients in a food processor or blender.
-Blend until very smooth, 2-3 minutes.
+Blend at high speed until very smooth.

-Pour into a flat, shallow dish (a pyrex baking or casserole dish is a great choice) and place the dish flat in the freezer.
+Pour into a flat, shallow dish (such as a pyrex baking dish ) and place the dish flat in the freezer.

-Stir granita once every 20-30 minutes to distribute the ice crystals.
-When granita is almost entirely frozen, about 2-3 hours, it can be scraped out with a large spoon into serving dishes.
+Stir granita once every 20-30 minutes to evenly distribute the ice crystals.
+When granita is almost entirely frozen, about 2-3 hours, it is ready to be scraped out with a large spoon into serving dishes.